kieranaston/personal-betting-app/README.md

 Install the project dependencies to the virtual environment you just set up: `pip install -r requirements.txt`

-You can observe that the project dependencies are now installed with pip list.
+You can observe that the project dependencies are now installed with `pip list`

-Initialize the database: `flask --app flaskr init-db`
+Initialize the database: `flask --app betting_app init-db`

 There will now be a flaskr.sqlite file in the instance folder.